Reckless (1984 film): Box office

+Critical response

+In a review for The New York Times, Janet Maslin wrote: "That this film… works even briefly is something of a wonder.
+Contrived and cliched as it turns out to be, Reckless has enough vitality to carry it for a while, although it never stops recalling other films."

-While on the film podcast The Movie Crypt, screenwriter Chris Columbus disowned the film and claimed that director James Foley had "destroyed his material".
+On a 2015 episode of the film podcast The Movie Crypt, screenwriter Chris Columbus disowned the film and claimed that director James Foley had "destroyed his material".
 Columbus claimed he was banned from the set by Foley, and cried after the first screening.